pje/WavTap/README.md

 ## WavTap

-globally capture whatever your mac is playing—as simply as a screenshot
+Capture whatever your mac is playing to a .wav file on your Desktop—as simply as a screenshot

 ![](https://raw.github.com/pje/WavTap/master/screenshot.png)